 It is imperative that IT leaders act quickly to ensure that their organizations are prepared to obey new data privacy laws.
 In this timely session, legal experts in consumer data protection weigh in to discuss how you can revise your governance structure to comply with new regulations.

-Data Privacy Director & Associate General Counsel
+Senior Director, Data Privacy and Associate General Counsel

 Partner, Intellectual Property and Technology

 Data Privacy Counsel, Chief Privacy Officer

 Over the last few years, organizations have gone through unprecedented change.
 CIOs have a mission to lead their business through massive transformation efforts in Agile, DevOps, and ITSM to meet the shifting demands of their markets.
 These efforts have only been exacerbated by the era of virtual work, prompting IT executives to develop new road maps to manage organizational transformation.